expath/xpath-ng/tuple-decomposition.md

 ## Version History

 1. Initial proposal.
 1. Remove references to tuples, except for the influences section.
+Update the syntax to use the suggested syntax from Michael Kay and Christian Grün.